 - Arriving drunk at your coven.

-- Putting others at risk through drunk driving or risky behavior.
+- Putting others at risk through drunk driving or risky behaviour.

 - Losing your self-control.